SageDAO/Sage-Tooling/README.md

-# MemeX Tooling
+# Sage Tooling

-These are utilities needed to operate on the MemeX data layer.
+These are utilities needed to operate on the Sage data layer.

 ## Dependencies